Skip to content

 It depends.
 The scar is a sequela (compensable), not treatment.
 If the wound healed with first aid (e.g., stitches) and left a scar, it remains a minor offense, but compensation will be higher due to aesthetic harm.

-In minor offenses there is no prior 'conformity' with penalty reduction like in Speedy Trials for serious crimes.
-You must go to trial.
-However, you can admit facts at trial to seek minimum penalty, or reach a prior compensation agreement with the victim acting as a mitigating factor.
+In minor-offence proceedings there is no prior plea agreement (conformidad) with a penalty reduction as there is in fast-track trials for more serious offences.
+The hearing goes ahead.
+However, you can admit the facts at the hearing to seek the minimum penalty, or reach a prior compensation agreement with the victim, which operates as a mitigating factor.

 Watch out, loss of dental pieces (visible incisors) can be considered DEFORMITY (Art.
 150), a serious crime with 3 to 6 years prison.
 It is not basic or minor offense.
 Requires immediate expert defense.